MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/07-data-reusing.md

 {: .checklist}

-## How to cite data when reusing a data source?
+## 1. How to cite data when reusing a data source?

-"Data Reusing" are activities for recycling existing research data sources.
-By default, we need to cite data sources.
+> "Data Reusing" are activities for recycling existing research data sources.
+{: .objectives}
+By default, we should make the research data documentation in citable and reusable formats

 The minimum citation elements recommended by [DataCite](https://datacite.org/) are:
 - Creator
 - Publication Year